OCA/pms/hotel_channel_connector_wubook/tests/README.rst

 :Result:
  - You can Import OTA's Info.
  - You can Export Availability, Restrictions and Pricelists.
- - You can bind Rooms and Restriction Plans.
+ - You can bind Rooms, Rate Plans and Restriction Plans.

 :Remarks: You can not Import Rooms, neither Availability, Restriction Plans and Restriction Values, Pricelist Plans and Pricelist Values because it is a new WuBook Account.